 The other drawback to reflexive ACLs is its ability to work with only certain kind of applications.
 For example: a very common application FTP that’s used to transfer files over the network works by dynamically negotiating data ports to be used for transfer over a separate control plane connection.
 Since reflexive ACLs are static, they can whitelist only bidirectional connections between two hosts using the same five-tuple.
 Therefore, they cannot support applications like FTP.

-- When a packet arrives at the firewall (1 in Fig. 3), it tries to do a flow lookup using five-tuple (source IP, source port, destination IP, destination port, protocol) in a table called flow or connection table to find a match (2).
-Careful readers will point out the difference here compared to stateless firewall where the 5-tuple lookup is performed on policy table rather than flow table.
+5-tuple lookup: When a packet arrives at the firewall (1 in Fig. 3), it tries to do a flow lookup using five-tuple (source IP, source port, destination IP, destination port, protocol) in a table called flow or connection table to find a match (2).
+This is different from the stateless firewall where the 5-tuple lookup is performed on policy table rather than flow table.
 The flow table and associated tables not shown in the figure holds the STATE+CONTEXT of all previously seen flows.

-- If flow lookup results in a miss (3.a) then it is assumed that the packet is for a new connection and then it needs to go through additional policy checks, and this path is called slow path AKA control plane processing.
+Slow path / control panel processing: If flow lookup results in a miss (3.a) then it is assumed that the packet is for a new connection and then it needs to go through additional policy checks, and this path is called slow path aka control plane processing.
 In the control processing path, the firewall will not only check everything it does in a fast path, but it also decides if this new connection is allowed by firewall policy.

-- So the firewall will do policy lookup by using the STATE + CONTEXT of the connection (5).
+Policy lookup: The firewall will then do policy lookup by using the STATE + CONTEXT of the connection (5).

-- A stateful firewall provides full protocol inspection considering the STATE+ CONTEXT of the flow, thereby eliminating additional attacks surface.
-A subsequent blog post will have a demo to show this.
-Stay tuned.
+Higher protection: A stateful firewall provides full protocol inspection considering the STATE+ CONTEXT of the flow, thereby eliminating additional attacks surface and enhancing vulnerability management in a system.